Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 8. The Score Timer starts and the main gameplay loop begins:
 	- The Catalyst floats around the outskirts of the level shooting out portals that enemies will spawn from.
 	- The player deals enough damage to the Catalyst, causing it to flee.
 Opening a portal on the floor that'll expand slowly that the player will eventually have to fall into to reach the next level.
 	- This cycle repeats.
 Each level should take around 2 minutes, with earlier levels offering more chances to finish quickly.
-(There will be fewer armor moments for the Catalyst and less time spent waiting around for waves and such.)
-Expert players should be able to speed through the earlier levels to some extent.
+Expert players should be able to speed through the earlier levels to some extent and exercise some mastery of the game.
 	- Boss fights on every third level.
 Final boss on Level 9.
 9. When the player dies.
 Show stats, basic leaderboard info and lastly show how far down the player made it on the attempt.
 (It's important to show the Player that there are a finite number of levels.
 I want the player to understand that there is an ending to play for and that the game isn't an infinite shooter where the only goal is to get a high score.)
 10. Prompt the player to restart, return to main menu, or quit.
 11. When the player presses the restart button.
-Start the player midway through the first portal already transitioning into level 1.
+Start the player in the grey tutorial void but with the portal to Level 1 already opened.
 Skip the intro/tutorial until the next time the game is launched.
 ---

 There will be 10 total levels, each loosely representing a layer of hell from Dante's Inferno.